gianlucarenzi/Vera-Module-RBL-XE/README.md

 ## 🔍 Overview

-The **VERA Module RBL-XE** is a sophisticated FPGA-based audio and video expansion card designed specifically for **ATARI XE/XL** computers.
+The **VERA Module RBL-XE** is a sophisticated FPGA-based audio and video expansion card designed specifically for **ATARI XE** computers.
 This module brings modern graphics and audio capabilities to classic ATARI systems through the **PBI (Parallel Bus Interface)** connector.

 ### What is VERA?